Regulatory Affairs & Science and Science Policy

 Graduate and professional school students and those who have completed graduate studies within the last five years may apply.
 Areas of study may include social/behavioral sciences, health and medicine, physical or biological sciences, engineering, law/business/public administration, or relevant interdisciplinary fields.

-The application period for the 2020 Mirzayan Fellowship program will be open from 6/17/19 to 9/6/19.
+The application period for the 2020 Mirzayan Fellowship program has ended.
 The Fellowship stipend will be $9,250.
 For more information about the program please see: http://sites.nationalacademies.org/PGA/policyfellows/index.htm.

 AAAS Science & Technology Policy Postdoctoral Fellowships